Elaboration Tolerant Representation of Markov Decision Process via Decision-Theoretic Extension of Probabilistic Action

 \section{$\pbcp$ as a High-Level Representation Language of MDP}

 An action description consists of causal laws in a human-readable form describing the action domain in a compact and high-level way, whereas it is non-trivial to describe an MDP instance directly from the domain description in English.
-The result in the previous section shows how to construct an MDP instance $M(D)$ for a $\pbcp$ action description $D$ so that the solution to the policy optimization problem of $D$ coincide with that of MDP $M(D)$.
+The result in the previous section shows how to construct an MDP instance $M(D)$ for a $\pbcp$ action description $D$ so that the solution to the policy optimization problem of $D$ coincides with that of MDP $M(D)$.
 In that sense, $\pbcp$ can be viewed as a high-level representation language for MDP.

-Since $\lpmln$ programs are weighted rules under the stable model semantics, and the semantics of $\pbcp$ is defined in terms of $\lpmln$, $\pbcp$ inherits the nonmonotonicity of the stable model semantics to be able to compactly represent recursive definitions or transitive closure.
-The static laws in $\pbcp$ can prune out invalid states to ensure that only meaningful value combinations of fluents will be given to MDP as states, thus reducing the size of state space at the MDP level.
+Since $\lpmln$ programs are weighted rules under the stable model semantics, and the semantics of $\pbcp$ is defined in terms of $\lpmln$, $\pbcp$ inherits the nonmonotonicity of the stable model semantics to be able to compactly represent recursive definitions or transitive closure \cite{erdem16applications}.
+The static laws in $\pbcp$ prune out invalid states to ensure that only meaningful value combinations of fluents will be given to MDP as states, thus reducing the size of state space at the MDP level.
 To demonstrate this, we show how Example \ref{eg:block} (Robot and Blocks) can be represented in $\pbcp$ as follows.

-We illustrate the advantage of using $\pbcp$ action descriptions as high-level representations of MDP with an example.

-\begin{example} {\sl {\bf Robot and Blocks} There are two rooms ${\tt R1}$, ${\tt R2}$, and three blocks ${\tt B1}$, ${\tt B2}$, ${\tt B3}$ that are originally located in ${\tt R1}$.
-A robot can stack one block on top of another block if the two blocks are in the same room.
-The robot can also move a block to a different room, resulting in all blocks above it also moving if successful (with probability $p$).
-Each moving action has a cost of $1$.
-What is the best way to move all blocks to ${\tt R2}$?